DIY Health Technologies and Practices

 Dr Kate Weiner, Department of Sociological Studies

-This work has been funded by the Leverhulme Trust and the ESRC.
+This work was funded by the Leverhulme Trust and the ESRC.
 Most of this work has been undertaken in collaboration with Catherine Will at the University of Sussex and more recent work also involved Flis Henwood at the University of Brighton.

 How we understand being ‘human’ differs between disciplines and has changed radically over time.
 We are living in an age marked by rapid growth in knowledge about the human body and brain, and new technologies with the potential to change them.